xsxz/sliver-mcp/README.md

 # sliver-mcp

-Sliver-MCP is a both MCP server for Sliver Server.
-It was tested on v1.5.42.
+Sliver-MCP is an MCP server for Sliver Server, which implements a multiplayer client, adjusted to use with MCP-Go.
+Functionality was tested with `v1.5.43`.

 ## Compiling from source
 ```